Airport Shuttles

 Shuttle Services

-DURATION: From Miami International Airport to Marathon is approximately 3 hours, including a 20 minute stop at Islamorada.
+DURATION: From Miami International Airport to Marathon is approximately 3 hours, including a 20-minute stop at Islamorada.

 If you prefer a more direct and comfortable option, shuttle services are also available.
-Keys Shuttle, for instance, operates from Miami International Airport to Marathon with an average journey time of around 2 hours and 30 minutes.
+Keys Shuttle, for instance, operates from Miami International Airport to Marathon with an average journey time of about 2 hours and 30 minutes.
 The shuttle runs up to four times a day, making it a convenient choice for various schedules.
 Expect ticket prices to range from $110 to $160, depending on availability and time of booking.

-For more details or to reserve a spot, you can contact Keys Shuttle at +1 (305) 289-9997 or visit their website.
+For more details or to reserve a spot, you can contact Keys Shuttle at +1 (3035) 289-9997or visit their website.

 Whether you’re seeking a budget-friendly bus ride or a streamlined shuttle experience, you’ll find options to suit your needs on the journey from Miami to Marathon.